barryclark/jekyll-now/archive.md

 permalink: /COVID19/archive/
 ---

+### July 2nd thoughts & takeaways:

+* Much the same trends of decreasing traffic have continued, I've added a new chart to track the weekly % change in traffic.
+More lockdown measures have been rumored to be implemented after the long weekend.

+* Here's a chart showing the change we've seen in type of traffic that is returning.
+Initially, weekend traffic was recovering much faster than the peak hours.
+This was probably fueled by good weather and cabin fever.
+In June this went negative as the weather heated up and the virus spread increased.

+<iframe width="700" height="300" frameborder="0" scrolling="no" src="//plotly.com/~charlie2343/89.embed?autosize=true&link=false"></iframe>

+***

 ### June 29th thoughts & takeaways:

 * The last two weeks have seen decreasing volumes.
 Last week decreased 6.3%.
 I guess people are seeing the increasing cases and are deciding to stay home.